Shayhha/CryptoShredder/README.md

 ## Requirements

-- Qt Framework: Please ensure that you have Qt version 15.5.2 or later installed on your system in order to build and run this application (pre compiled version for 64-bit Windows is available in x64/Release folder).
+- Qt Framework: Please ensure that you have Qt 6.9.0 or later installed on your system in order to build and run this application (pre compiled version for 64-bit Windows is available in x64/Release folder).

 ## How to Build